Bedford Road, Riseley, Bedford, Bedfordshire, MK44 1EF

 The galleried landing area spans much of the house frontage and looks down to the entrance hall.
 It is arranged on two levels and has a window to the front, access to the roof space and a walk-in shelved linen cupboard.

-The master bedroom has a traditional fireplace, a built-in wardrobe and an archway with steps leading down to the dressing room.
-The dressing room has built-in wardrobes and leads to the en suite bathroom which has a built in eaves cupboard.
+The master bedroom has a traditional fireplace, a built-in wardrobe and an archway with steps leading down to the dressing room which has built-in wardrobes and a door to the en suite bathroom which has a built-in eaves cupboard.

 Additional Bedrooms and Family Bathroom

 Bedroom two and bedroom three both have built-in wardrobes and fitted wash basins.
-Bedroom four is a single bedroom with a built-in wardrobe and a Juliet balcony.
+Bedroom four is a single bedroom with a built-in wardrobe and doors to a balcony with views over the garden.
 Bedroom five is also a single bedroom and has a built-in wardrobe and a door to a potential sixth bedroom which is currently used for general storage purposes.
 There is a bathroom at either end of the landing.

-The curtilage of the property is approximately 3 acres with extensive lawned gardens on all four sides, including a sun dial lawn.
+The gardens of the property measure approximately 3 acres with extensive lawned gardens on all four sides, including a sun dial lawn.
 There is a walled garden, an orchard, a tennis court, a greenhouse and various sheds and outbuildings.
 There are numerous well stocked flower beds interspersed as well as a number of mature trees, including copper beech, lime, horse chestnut, maple, fir, silver birch and hornbeam.
+The property is surrounded by approximately 32 acres.

 The detached cottage has two reception rooms and two bedrooms.
 The sitting room and dining room both have traditional tiled open fireplaces and dual aspect windows.
 The L-shaped kitchen is fitted with a modern range of units and has space and plumbing for a dishwasher, washing machine and a freestanding cooker.
-Stairs from the kitchen lead to the first floor.
 A rear hall provides cloaks hanging space and leads to the bathroom which is fitted with a white suite including a bath with fitted shower.
-The two double bedrooms are on the first floor.
-Bedroom one has an en suite with wash basin and WC, and bedroom two has a built-in wardrobe and a shelved storage cupboard.
+Stairs from the kitchen lead to the first floor where there are two double bedrooms.
+Bedroom one has an en suite cloakroom, and bedroom two has a built-in wardrobe and a shelved storage cupboard.

 Riseley is a North Bedfordshire village with a well regarded restaurant/public house, a small local store and village blacksmith.
 There are many bridleways in the area as well as an abundance of wildlife, with much of the farmland adjacent to the property participating in the Higher Level Environmental Scheme managed by Natural England with the aim of increasing the species richness of flora and fauna.
 The private Harpur Trust Schools in Bedford, and Kimbolton School in Kimbolton, are within 15 to 20 minutes drive, and Riseley falls within the highly regarded Sharnbrook Academy catchment.
 Bedford station is approximately 9 miles away, where rail links to London St. Pancras take approximately 47 minutes.
 Riseley is midway between the M1 and A1 and has excellent road connections.